 This list could go on depending on the organization.
 There’s a lot do and often more than any one person can realistically do well.
 While the responsibilities have increased in volume, so has the need for ways to handle not only the tasks involved, but the numbers too.
 They need to rely on tools to keep up.

-Tools for sales ops can be split into categories based on eight needs, including:
+Here are nine common tools for sales ops to succeed.
+Tools for sales ops can be split into categories based on eight needs.

-- Customer relationship management.
-The ‘customer comes first’ adage should drive everything an organization does and that includes the software used as the driving force behind the sales process.
+The "customer comes first" adage should drive everything an organization does and that includes the software used as the driving force behind the sales process.

 With each of these areas spelled out, you can make a simple checklist to start filling the gaps or even identify where your current tools may be failing you.